emad-hussain/CI-CD-Project/README.md

 # CI-CD-Project
-This GitHub repository is a java application for practicing CI/CD using jenkins pipelines.
+This GitHub repository is a java application for practicing CI/CD using jenkins pipeline.
+This pipeline performs tests using MAVEN at the code pulled from GitHub repository and then builds the whole code.
+The GitHub repository is configured with Jenkins to trigger the action whenever a change is commited by developer.
+Afterwards, with the help of Docker & Ansible tools code is deployed to production and staging servers.